 Getting Started: Yext White Glove Services

 The White Glove Team is excited to work with your users!
 Before we can start providing our services, we need to know more about how things work at your business.
-Please answer ALL of the questions in sections 1 and 2, as well as all questions for each White Glove Service that you have purchased.
+Please answer ALL of the questions in Sections 1 and 2, as well as all questions for each White Glove Service that you have purchased.

 NOTE: This checklist is designed to be completed during or after your White Glove Services working session.
 In this working session, your Client Success Manager or Implementation Manager will review the services you have purchased and the purpose of this document.